goharbor/harbor/docs/1.10/administration/upgrade/upgrade_migrate_data.md

 1. In the `./harbor` directory, run the `./install.sh` script to install the new Harbor instance.

    To install Harbor with components such as Notary, Clair, and chartmuseum, see [Run the Installer Script](../../install_config/run_installer_script.md) for more information.

+If you need to roll back to the previous version of Harbor, see [Roll Back from an Upgrade](roll_back_upgrade.md).

 ----------